Trending: common reed (Phragmites australis) — 59 observations this week

 Key Findings

-Common reed ranks among top-observed species, reflecting its ecological prominence and widespread distribution
+Common reed ranks among the most observed plant species platform-wide this week, reflecting its widespread distribution across multiple continents.

 common reed is among the most observed plant species this week with 59 research-grade observations.